|

 It's true,

-First, learn as much as you can about the business
+children's books are no less of an endeavor.
+Learn as much as you can about the business

 side of children's books.
-There

 are rules on how manuscripts should be formatted (33k .pdf) and submitted to publishing